 UNO’s Special Examination procedure involves “challenging” one of the courses taught at this University by attempting a Departmental Examination.
 These examinations are constructed by the Department for the purpose of measuring knowledge in a particular course being offered at UNO.
 Credit is granted for the course upon successful completion of the examination.

 - An examination may not be attempted more than once.

 - A student who has failed to earn credit in an attempted college course may not receive Credit by Examination in the same course.
 Neither will credit be granted to raise a grade earned in any course.

 - A maximum of 30 hours Credit by Examination (the College of Business has a limit of 24 hours) may be applied toward graduation, i.e., CLEP, by Challenge, etc.

 - Credits earned by examination may not be used as part of the terminal residency requirements, so you should check the requirements of your college.

 - Students taking Departmental Examinations must be registered at UNO at the time they attempt the exam.
 (Registration is not required to take CLEP exams.)
 You must be a UNO student to have the credit applied to UNO.

 - Students attempting Credit by Examination in courses in which they are currently enrolled must do so before they have completed one month of the course.

-- Credit through examination will not be given for courses that are prerequisites for courses that the student has already earned credit.
+- Credit by examination will not be given for courses that are prerequisites for courses that the student has already earned credit.
 For exceptions, check with the Department.